neerajpatel1234/NASDAQ-Stock-Co-Pilot/README.md

-# NASDAQ-Stock-Co-Pilot (not finished)
+# NASDAQ-Stock-Co-Pilot

 ## Description

-This is a stock market application that allows me to merge two of my passions.
-Economic and Computer Science by using the programming language of Java.
-This application will allow me to keep track of my stocks and see how they are doing Additionally, it will allow me to see how the market is doing as a whole.
-This application will be able to show me the
+Programming in Java allows me to merge my interests in computer science and economics with this stock market application.
+I can track the success of my stocks and evaluate the state of the market as a whole, which gives me insightful knowledge about financial patterns.
+By actively participating in the stock market through this application, I want to get a deeper grasp of programming ideas and economic principles.

+This application will be able to show the:
 - Current price of the stock
 - Change in price
 - Percent change